Ievan polkka

 "Ievan polkka" (Finnish for "Ieva's Polka") is a Finnish song with lyrics printed in 1928 and written by Eino Kettunen to a traditional Finnish polka tune.
 The song is sung in an Eastern Savonian dialect spoken in North Karelia.
 It is sung from the point of view of a young man, about a woman called Ieva (dialectal for the name Eva or Eeva in standard Finnish) who sneaks out and dances the polka with him all night.
-The song is often mistaken for a traditional folk song, but the lyrics by Eino Kettunen were under copyright until 1 January 2024.
-Later, a scat singing version of the song by the band Loituma was incorporated into the viral animation Loituma Girl.
-In 2007, the song was brought into worldwide popular culture through a cover sung by Hatsune Miku, with Otomania arranging the music and providing Miku's voice manipulation.
+The melody of the song is a folk tune known since the 1700s, but the lyrics by Eino Kettunen were under copyright until 1 January 2024.
+Later, a scat singing segment of the song by the band Loituma was incorporated into the viral animation Loituma Girl.
+In September 2007, the song was brought into worldwide popular culture through a cover sung by Hatsune Miku, with Otomania arranging the music and providing Miku's voice manipulation.

 Origin

 In South Karelia, "Ievan polkka" is also known as "Savitaipaleen polkka", due to its similarity to a tune of that name.
 Polka was introduced into Northern Europe during the late 19th century, which implies that the tune, as it is known today, originates from this era.

 The song is in the minor hexatonic mode; the Loituma version is in E-flat minor.